2004 NBA Finals: Broadcast notes

 The games were broadcast on ABC by Al Michaels and Doc Rivers.
 This was the first of two NBA Finals assignments for Michaels, better known as the voice of Monday Night Football at the time, while Rivers departed the booth after the series to become head coach of the Boston Celtics.
 Rivers was replaced by Hubie Brown the following season.
+Rivers would not return to the broadcast booth until 2023, where he and Doris Burke replaced Mark Jackson and Jeff Van Gundy on the lead broadcast team alongside Mike Breen; Jackson and Van Gundy were laid off by the network after the 2023 NBA Finals.
+However, Rivers' second stint in the booth only lasted until January 2024 when the Milwaukee Bucks hired him as head coach.

 Brent Musburger and Jack Ramsay broadcast the Finals nationally on ESPN Radio.
-The finals were shown on Sky Sports in the UK and Ireland.
+The finals were shown on Sky Sports in the United Kingdom and Ireland.
 In Canada, Leafs TV and RDS (in French) simulcast ABC, and Azteca 13 broadcast the Finals in Mexico.
+The local ABC stations for the competing cities were WXYZ-TV in Detroit and KABC-TV in Los Angeles.

-To promote the series, the NBA used The Black Eyed Peas' song "Let's Get It Started", which it had also used throughout the 2004 NBA Playoffs.
+To promote the series, the NBA used The Black Eyed Peas' song "Let's Get It Started", which it had also used throughout the 2004 NBA playoffs.